You are currently viewing What to Wear as a Female Civil Engineer

 Dressing Basics of a Woman Civil Engineer

-• Build a versatile wardrobe with pieces that can be used with a number of different accessories.
+Build a versatile wardrobe with pieces that you can use with a number of different accessories.
 Mixing and matching pants, shirts (or skirts and blouses when the dress codes allows or you know you won’t have to climb anything) and a tailored jacket can keep you looking sharp.
-Make sure that all of the colors coordinate well when mixing and matching.
+All colors should coordinate well when mixing and matching.
+A versatile navy blue or black jacket, for instance, can be used with pants in the same color, gray, tan, or beige pants, and with a number of different colors of shirts or blouses.

-• If your job involves being outside on a regular basis create a sun safe female engineer work wardrobe to reduce your risk for skin cancer.
+A white tailored blouse no-iron, wrinkle-resistant shirts and blouses is always crisp.
+If your job involves being outside on a regular basis create a sun-safe female engineer work wardrobe to reduce your risk for skin cancer.

 work look for a female working in a male field